muratk3n/thirdwave/en/README.md

 [Answer](2021/04/sum-greater-than-whole-reductionism.md#addend4)

-"In a greater-whole concoction how simple is each piece?"
+"In a greater-whole concoction how simple should each piece be?"

 ---